How to cite this paper

 XML diff operations are basically used to realize two fundamental operations on tree

 structured documents: comparison and merging.
-Therefore tree based diff algorithms are
+Therefore tree based diff algorithms

 central to solve various important problems related to XML document management and